seattleflu/website/README.md

     ```

-##### Adding new React applications
+##### Adding new React sub-applications

-Adding new React applications to the main website is a fairly involved process with many moving pieces.
+Adding new React sub-applications to the main website is a fairly involved process with many moving pieces.
 However, this guide should help you through, step-by-step!
 1. At the top level of this repo, copy `template-react-app/` and name your desired webpage.
    For example, if we want our new page on the website to be named `my-component`, we run